eOvic/NeoLedge-Internship/README.md

-# NeoLedge-Internship
+<h1> NeoLedge-Internship </h1>

-Amélioration de la reconnaissance des caractères avec l'IA Steps : 1/ Making a CRUD using Flask and VueJs 2/Change the interface so the user enters a picture, the picture gets stored in the database 3/An AI OCR model scans the picture using API and then the text is sent back to the backend to be displayed to the user 4/A LLM model is used to fix misspelling and missing words
+Amélioration de la reconnaissance des caractères avec l'IA
+<h3> 1.
+Making a CRUD using Flask and Vue.js </h3>

+Develop a basic CRUD application where users can create, read, update, and delete entries, a To-Do list app.
+This is implemented in the main branch.

+<h3> 2.
+Interface Update for Image Input </h3>

+Modify the interface to allow users to upload a picture, which is then stored in the database.

+<h3> 3.
+OCR Processing with AI Model</h3>

+Utilize an AI OCR model to scan the uploaded image via an API, and send the extracted text back to the backend for display to the user.

+<h3> 4.
+Text Correction with LLM Model</h3>

+Incorporate a Large Language Model (LLM) to correct misspellings and fill in missing words in the extracted text.

+$$ To \ find \ the \ full \ project \ look \ at \ side \ branch $$